 So he didn’t have any friends that offered to keep the store?

-Yes, well not to keep the store.
+Not to keep the store.
 There was a Caucasian friend that used to come to the store, I think he had some police connection and he offered to keep an eye on our home, and some of the stuff that he couldn’t sell, he stored.
 He said that he would watch it for us.
 And I guess he rented the downstairs or something.
-I actually don’t know what happened because I didn’t get back to Sacramento because after the evacuation I got out of camp and landed in New York and found a job there.
+I actually don’t know what happened because I didn’t get back to Sacramento because after the evacuation.
+I got out of camp and landed in New York and found a job there.

 Why was she in Japan originally?